New Certification

 • One-time application fee will be invoiced after all initial paperwork has been received.

-Companies new to BPI:
+Companies New to BPI:

 Timeline

-The entire process can take up to six months or more depending on the test scheme required and both the readiness and attentiveness of the applicant.
-Testing is often the longest part of the process.
-Tests like Metals, Ash, and FTIR can take less than one month, but timelines depend on available lab capacity, which is outside of BPI’s ability to control.
-Disintegration testing takes a minimum of 3 months, and biodegradation testing takes a minimum of 6 months.
+The entire process can take up to twelve months or more depending on the test scheme required and both the readiness and attentiveness of the applicant.
+Testing at a BPI-Approved Lab is often the longest part of the process.
+Tests like Metals, Ash, and FTIR can take less than one month, but timelines depend on available lab capacity, which is outside of BPI's ability to control.
+Disintegration testing takes a minimum of 3 months for commercial compostability and 6 months for home compostability, and biodegradation testing takes a minimum of 6 months (commercial) and 12 months (home).
 When all tests are submitted and samples are sent, the technical review process generally takes 4 weeks to complete.

 • BPI Certification Mark Usage Requirements